adamShaleen/ecommerce/part-three.md

 ## The Domain

 Today you are going to create two new schemas, one for Orders and one for Carts.
-You are also going to create a relationship between Carts and Products using a reference, a relationship betwen Orders and Products using embedding, and a relationship between Orders and Users using reference.
+You are also going to create a relationship between Carts and Products using a reference, a relationship between Orders and Products using embedding, and a relationship between Orders and Users using reference.

 ### Step 1: Create new Schemas: Orders & Carts